 The Samsung Galaxy Gear is a smartwatch compatible with only the Galaxy Note 3, S4 and S4 Mini.
 These are all are popular smartphones, but does the £299you have to shell out for the Galaxy gear smartwatch improve your experience of using a Samsung smartphone?
 We find out.
-(Also see: The 13 best smartwatches of 2014.)
+(Also see: Best smartwatches.)

 When many people consider the concept of a smartwatch, they think of it as a tiny smartphone that you wear on your arm.
 That's not entirely true.
 While the Galaxy Gear does indeed let you conduct telephone calls and use its S Voice voice assistant to send text messages, it can handle few of the internet-connected tasks for which we routinely use our smartphones.
 You can't browse the web and, although you can download apps, software designed for the Galaxy Gear is limited both in number and functionality.
 And while Mail/Gmail and social-media alerts are supported to the extent that the Galaxy Gear can let you know you have a new message or notification but not who it is from, read or reply to it, these are switched off by default.
 Our review unit was loaned by eBuyer.

 So what can you do on the Samsung Galaxy Gear smartwatch?
 You can initiate and answer telephone calls, regardless of how bizarre you look speaking into a watch; send and receive complete texts without relying on predefined templates; take still images and 720p video from the awkwardly placed 1.9Mp camera; create voice memos up to five minutes in length; make use of a Pedometer, Samsung's Walk Workout and S Trainer apps to help you get into shape; play music stored on your paired smartphone; check the weather forecast and your calendar appointments for the day; and download certain apps.